frtz13/UPSPlus_mqtt/README.md

 - Install python3 if it isn't already installed.

-- Install additional modules via: pip install _module-name_
+- Install additional modules via: pip3 install _module-name_

 - Copy fanShutDownUps.py, fanShutDownUps.ini, launcher.sh into a folder (we use ~/scripts in our example)